UU-tracktech/tracktech/CameraProcessor/processor/training/detection/README.md

 ## Training a model

 Executing [train.py](train.py) starts the training of the detection model.
-It runs the following command:
+It runs the command for the specified training mode in the [configs file](../../../configs.ini):

+### Training Yolov5:
 ```
 python train.py --data coco128.yaml --cfg yolov5s.yaml --weights '' --hyp hyp.scratch.yaml --batch-size 4
 ```